DigitalPublishingToolkit/Money-Lab-Reader/docs/2_1-Primavera.md

 ![Fig. 1: Example of several CBEs vouching each other with different weights, resulting in a social value number for each.](media/Images_Primavera/image0.jpg)

+`Fig. 1: Example of several CBEs vouching each other with different weights, resulting in a social value number for each.`{.caption}

 As an algorithm, in its simplest form,[^10] we can implement it as
 follows: